Gluay88/firebase-fullstack/README.md

 - add name fullstack-app and register app
 - follow it
 - npm install firebase
-- config -- src create a folder // contect to api and stuff
+- config -- src create a folder // connect to api and stuff
 - firebase.ts in config
 - Authentication
 - Google - click it and click Enable add the email -- to connect to the authentication (and app)